Lyxxx2003/EcoWanderers/README.md

   cd ecowand // go to the ***root*** repository
 2. under 'ecowand', create a file called ***.env.local***
 3. inside '.env.local', Type: NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN="YOUR TOKEN KEY"
-4. go to file 'page.tsx' (cd ecowand/src) and replace 'NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN' with the default token after
+4. go to file 'page.tsx' (cd ecowand/src) and replace 'NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN' with the default token after mapboxgl.accessToken
 5. Replace "YOUR TOKEN KEY" with your ***actual key***

 How to get the token?